stacks-network/docs/src/pages/smart-contracts/counter-tutorial.md

     ;; counter getter
     (define-public (get-counter)
       (ok (var-get counter)))
    ```

    The [`define-data-var`](/references/clarity-language#define-data-var) statement initializes a
    new integer variable named `counter` and sets the value to `0`.
 It is important to note that all definition statements
    in Clarity need to be at the top of the file.

-   The `counter` variable is stored in the data space associated of the smart contract.
+   The `counter` variable is stored in the data space associated with the smart contract.
 The variable is persisted and
    acts as the global shared state.

    To provide access to the `counter` variable from outside of the current smart contract, we need to declare a public function to get it.
 The last lines of the code add a public `get-counter` function.
 The [`var-get`](/references/clarity-language#var-get) statement looks for a variable in the contract's data space and returns it.